I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_temperature_threshold.md

 Identifies the instance of temperature information.
 Starts from 0.
 Index 0 may indicate a composite value.

+`Threshold`

+A signed value that indicates the temperature of the threshold, in degrees Celsius.

 `OverThreshold`

 Indicates if the <i>Threshold</i> specifies the over or under temperature threshold.
 If <b>true</b>, set the <b>OverThreshold</b> temperature value of the device; otherwise, set the <b>UnderThreshold</b> temperature value.